 In my day job, I’m working toward my doctorate in developmental psychology.
 Since blogging is brand new to me, I think that’s going to be my day job for a long time.
 My work, currently, focuses on helping children with autism by using computer programs, especially those with avatars.
 An avatar isn’t really all that much different than what James Cameron presented in the film of the same name.
 Okay, so it’s not always a big 10 foot tall smurf wannabe.
 That’s not necessarily the preference.

 April Walsh is a professional singer, working primarily in Laguna Beach, CA. In her spare time, she is active in several fandoms and forever hopes television reaches a place where no one has to argue for better representation of women.
+You can find her at her twitter as well as her tumblr pages.

 Morgan Glennon is a working journalist who researches and performs interviews with a variety of newsmakers.
 She is also a freelance writer specializing in television and entertainment coverage.
 Her writing can be found at her blog Morgan Writes.
 She believes that the portrayal of women in the media is important for guiding the dreams and careers paths of future generations of young women.